JamieBort/Portfolio-Website/FutureFeatures.md

 # Future Features

-Future features section of the repo
+Future features section of the repo.

+Here is listed the things I plan on adding to or modifying in the repo.

 ## To Modify